cpressey/LCF-style-ND/README.md

-Inference rules such as conjunction-introduction seem easy to formulate, and they are, but there is one aspect where we must take care, which is this: any assumptions attached to the premises must be carried over to the conclusion.
+Inference rules such as conjunction-introduction seem easy to formulate, and they are, but there is one aspect where we must take care, which is this: any assumptions already made in the premises must be carried over and preserved in the conclusion.

-Additionally, any label that refers to two different logical expressions must be some kind of mistake, and should be flagged as such.
+Additionally, discovering two copies of the same label refer to two different propositional formulas indicates some kind of mistake in the proof construction, and should be flagged as such.

 To achieve these ends we would benefit from defining a helper